What do I need to know about pregnancy after gastric bypass surgery? Will my baby be able to get enough nutrients?

 Answer From Yvonne Butler Tobah, M.D.

-While more research is needed, studies suggest that weight-loss surgery before pregnancy might protect women and their babies from obesity-related problems during pregnancy, including:
+Research suggests that weight-loss surgery before pregnancy might lower the risk to women and their babies of obesity-related problems during pregnancy, including:

 - Gestational diabetes

 - Newborns who are large for their gestational ages

 - Postpartum hemorrhage

 - Caesarean delivery